What Does a Lifting Belt Do?

 When performing exercises like squats, deadlifts, and overhead presses, the belt helps reduce strain on the spine by providing extra support under heavy loads.
 Additionally, a weightlifting belt enhances core engagement, making lifts both safer and more efficient.
 By preventing hyperextension of the lower back, the belt helps maintain a neutral spine posture, which is essential for avoiding unnecessary injuries.

-Advantages of a Lifting Belt:
+Main Benefits of Using a Lifting Belt:

 -